Spirit Rangers

-Spirit Rangers is an animated preschool streaming television series created by Karissa Valencia, who is of Mexican and Chumash heritage.
+Spirit Rangers is an animated preschool television series created by Karissa Valencia, a member of the Santa Ynez Band of the Chumash Nation.
 Co-produced by Netflix Animation, Laughing Wild and Superprod Studio, the series was released on Netflix on October 10, 2022, before Indigenous Peoples' Day.
-On January 18, 2023, it was announced the series was renewed for a second season.
+On January 18, 2023, it was announced that the series was renewed for a second season, which premiered on May 8.
+On June 15 the same year, it was announced the series was renewed for a third and final season which premiered on April 8, 2024.

 Premise

-The show centers on Native American siblings Kodi, Summer and Eddy Skycedar who have the power to teleport into a magical spirit dimension in their Californian national park while also transforming into a grizzly bear cub, red-tailed hawk and a turtle respectively to complete missions.
+The show centers on Chumash and Cowlitz siblings Kodi, Summer and Eddy Skycedar, who wield magical necklaces that enable them to enter a magical spirit dimension in their national park.
+All three can assume animal forms: Kodi a grizzly bear, Summer a red-tailed hawk, and Eddy a turtle.